mbp-lab/dona/README.md

 ![Data model](./diagrams/datamodel.jpg)

 The external_id is used to connect the data with questionnaires stored in soscisurvey.
-In order to map feedback from surveys on specific contacts (e.g. "Is this contact a family member") to chats, the `conversation_participant` table has a field `participant_pseudonym` that contains the anonymous display name of the contact, e.g. "Chat W2".
+Participants can also answer questionnaires specific to conversations, e.g. 'is `Chat W1` a family member'?
+In order to connect these questionnaire answers to the donated data, we need to save the name by which a chat is displayed in the questionnaire after anonymization.
+This is done with an additional field `conversation_pseudonym`.
+Example values are `Chat F3` & `Chat W2`.

 The `status` field can have values `notstarted`, `pending`, `complete` and `deleted`.
 These have the following meanings: